Inbound Growth for Roofing Companies

 Because the sales team are the experts in what customers truly care about and know the right answers, they are the ones that should be the prominent content producers.

-It is their job to teach.
+It is the sales team's job to teach.
 It is not marketing's job to teach.

-It's marketing's job to facilitate the subject matter experts on staff and help them be the best teachers in the world.
+It's marketing's job to facilitate the "subject matter experts" on staff to help them be the best teachers in the world.

-To be exceptional teachers, we need to break down the barriers between different departments.
-It's not reasonable to expect marketers to have all the answers without the help of the sales or production team.
-These teams have a lot of experience and are in touch with what customers want.
+To be exceptional teachers, we need to break down the barriers between departments.
+It's not reasonable to expect marketers to have all the answers without the help of the sales or customer service teams.
+These teams have a lot of experience and know what customers want.
 So, they all need to work together to ensure everyone is on the same page.

 In our experience, we’ve found there are four distinct types of content producers:

-- Questioners (a mix of sales and customer service)
+4. Questioners (a mix of sales and customer service experts)

-When you know what each of your experts in the company can bring to the table, it becomes easier for your content manager to involve them in creating content.
+When you know what each of your experts can bring to the table, it becomes easier for your content manager to involve them in creating content.

-As a content manager, when the sales team sees the great content you create, which they can use in their sales pitches and give to customers, they will thank you for it.
+As a content manager, when the sales team sees the great content you create, they can use it in their sales appointments and give it to customers, and they will thank you for it.

 Takeaway: